srikotturu/Machine-Learning/ChatGPT/README.md

-# Customer Support System using Web page
+# Customer Support System using Web page (Flask and Node.js)

 ## Introduction
 This project is a Customer Support System that uses web crawling, text embedding, and the OpenAI API to answer questions about webpages' content.
 It includes two implementations: `Command Line Based` and `Web Based`.